-DEDCs the lead agency for the administration of three core WIOA programs.
+DEDC is the lead agency for the administration of WIOA Core Programs.
 DEDC is also responsible for TAA grant.
+The PRDE is the agency responsible for Adult Education and Family Literacy under Title II.
 The PRDOLHR is responsible for Wagner-Peyser, Veteran Services through the Jobs for Veterans State Grant, and UI.
-The Vocational Rehabilitation Administration, under the PRDOLHR is present at the AJCs.
-Additionally, the SCSEP, is also within PRDOLHR but partially but partly since AARP and Pathstone, Inc. are also operators of the program.
-The AJCs are primary access points for much of the services provided by DEDC and PRDOLHR programs.
+The Vocational Rehabilitation Administration, under the PRDOLHR, is present at the AJCs.
+Additionally, the SCSEP is also within PRDOLHR, but partially since AARP and Pathstone, Inc. are also operators of the program.
+In order to improve integration between programs, Puerto Rico is implementing the following framework: